Kinze Manufacturing, Inc.: Company Timeline

 1994: Front fold 2700 planter debuts.
 Allowed easy spacing of row units along the length of the bar.

 1995: Kinze introduces 12- and 16-row stack folding mounted planters that keep row units upright.

 1999: The 3000-series planter models and Evolution Series row units are launched.

 2000: To ensure quality is maintained, Kinze begins manufacturing its own hydraulic cylinders.

 2001: First planter bulk fill system debuts.
 1050 Harvest Commander Grain Cart is introduced.

 2003: The iconic rotating planter yard art display is unveiled on Kinze's front yard.

 2004: The introduction of the giant 36-row, 30" row spaced planter enabled farmers to plant up to 1000 acres a day.

 2005: Kinze enters the vacuum meter market with the debut of the EdgeVac vacuum meter.

 2007: Kinze collaborates with Ag Leader and introduces the Kinze Vision Planter Control System.

 2008: New air-seed delivery bulk fill system is launched, equipped with a hydraulic weight transfer system to transfer weight from the center to the outside of the planter.

 2011: Stylized corner dual-auger grain carts are introduced as models 900, 1100, 1300, and 1500.

 2011: Developed and patented successfully operating autonomous planter and grain cart concepts.

 2013: The world's first electric drive planter, the front fold model 4900, is introduced by Kinze.
 Also released are the 4000-Series row unit and True Rate meter.

 2014: Kinze pioneers multi-hybrid planting with the debut of the 4900 Multi-Hybrid planter.

 2015: The 851 and 1051 single auger grain carts join Kinze's family of corner dual auger grain carts.

 2018: Kinze begins manufacturing and marketing Mach Till high-speed disks – ranging in size from 20 to 41 feet.

-2019: The highly intuitive and easy-to-use Blue Vantage planter display and Blue Drive electric is introduced.
+2019: The Blue Vantage planter display and Blue Drive electric is introduced.

 2021: Kinze introduced the True Speed high speed meter that enables farmers to plant at speeds from 3 to 12 mph.